iamrgroot/docker-laravel/README.md

 # Docker image for Laravel with NodeJS and more

-> :warning: **This repo is not yet tested for actual working images :D**

-Build images are available at https://hub.docker.com/repository/docker/iamrgroot/laravel-node
+Build images are available at https://hub.docker.com/repository/docker/iamrgroot/laravel.
+See tags for versions used.

 ### Build image